maggiewiseman/socialnetwork/README.md

 ## Styles
 * Custom logo created using Adobe Illustrator
-* styled-components library used for styling
+* styled-components npm package used for styling

 ## Features
 * Login and registration.
 Passwords are hashed using the bcrypt library.
 Forms include CSRF protection using the csurf npm package.